 - Once you start thinking about the history behind the item, your guilt can lead to hours of indecision.
 Designer Heather Higgins of Higgins Design Studio suggests balancing the personal with the pragmatic.

 “There is a sense of loss in letting go of memory-filled belongings,” she says.
 “We all need to incorporate elements into our home that represent our past, present and what we anticipate to be our future life.
-In order to do this successfully, mindset is crucial.
-We need a clear understanding our real personal needs and priorities, in addition to a well-edited list of things we cannot live without.”
+In order to do this successfully, the right mindset is crucial.
+We need a clear understanding of our real personal needs and priorities, in addition to a well-edited list of things we cannot live without.”

 If you find yourself stuck, pick up an under-the-bed storage box and temporarily house these sentimental odds-and-ends until there’s a little more time to go through everything.

 To break this down into more manageable chunks of time, take 15 minutes to find all sentimental items (place them all on a clean surface, like a table), 15 minutes to decide what stays and what gets donated, then 15 minutes to store or put away the remainder.

 Tidy up the bookcases.
 This one’s relatively easy, involving little more than straightening rows and returning books to their shelves.
 If you have time, take 15 minutes to “weed” the old, outdated books off your shelf and into a donation bag.

 It’s a daily disaster zone — one minute it’s clean, the next the counters are barely visible.
 How does this happen?
 No one knows.
 Since it’s a daily struggle, it’s best to leave this room towards the end.